libremfg/rhize-docs/content/deploy/install/keycloak.md

 ## Create a realm

 A Keycloak _realm_ is like a tenant that contains all configuration.

+To create your Rhize realm, follow these steps.

 1. In the side menu, select **Master** then **Create Realm**.
 1. For the **Realm Name**, enter `{{< param application_name >}}`. **Create.**